August 11th 2021

-From your back to your chest to your bum, apparently acne isn’t content with simply cropping up on your face.
-Here's how to get rid of acne on your body
+From your back to your chest to your bum, acne isn’t content with simply cropping up on your face.
+Here's how top dermatologists recommend tackling body acne

 1. Shower, but don’t scrub